MicrosoftContentModerator/VideoReviewConsoleApp/README.md

 Single Video process:

 Download the application and run after changing the app.conig values as mentioned above.
-A command window will appear and prompt to enter the video path as below.
+A command window will appear and prompt to enter the video path.

 Enter the video path here and the application will create the video review.

 Multiple Videos process: